jkrrv/FathersMarble/README.md

 ### Ambiguous Population Distribution Data

-While we have distribution information for the human race as a whole, there is no readily available data that addresses the issue of which Piles should contain each Village, when the Village population is larger than that of the pile.
+While we have distribution information for the human race as a whole, there is no readily available data that addresses the issue of which Piles should contain each Village, when the Village population is larger than that of the closest pile.

 ## Contributing, Building and Other Participation